yourfriendoss/pitransmitter/README.md

 ## History
+* FUTURE    : PiFM will have input validation as well as a dipole calculator
 * 2020-05-13: PiFM 1.2 developed and released (zenity based gui)
 * 2019-12-01: PiFM 1.1 developed as a personal project (command-line ui)
 * 2015-09-05: support for the Raspberry Pi 2/3